reactive-python/reactpy/src/docs/source/install.rst

     pip install -e . -r requirements.txt && pre-commit install

-If you modify a Javascript library you'll need to re-run this command:
+Since we're using native ES modules for our Javascript, you should usually be able to refresh your browser page to see your latest changes to the client.
+However if you modify any dependencies you can run standard ``npm`` commands to install them or simply run the following to re-evaluate the ``package.json``:

 .. code-block:: bash

     pip install -e .

-This will transpile the Javascript again and copy it to the ``src/py/idom/static`` folder.

 Running The Test